Austria powers down public life as fourth COVID-19 lockdown begins

 VIENNA, Nov 22 (Reuters) - Austria powered down public life on Monday as its fourth national COVID-19 lockdown began, making it the first western European country to reimpose the drastic and unpopular measure this autumn in the face of surging coronavirus infections.

-This lockdown is similar to previous ones but is the first introduced since vaccines became widely available.
-Most places people gather, like restaurants, cafes, bars, theatres, non-essential shops and hairdressers cannot open their doors for 10 days initially and maybe as many as 20, the government says.
+The lockdown is the first introduced since vaccines became widely available.
+Most places people gather, like restaurants and bars, cannot open their doors for 10 days initially and maybe as many as 20, the government says.

-Christmas markets, a big draw for tourists that had only just begun to open, must also shut but, in a last-minute change, ski lifts can remain open to the vaccinated.
-Hotels will, however, close to tourists not already staying there when the lockdown began.
+Christmas markets, a big draw for tourists that had only just begun to open, also shut but, in a last-minute change, ski lifts remained open to the vaccinated.
+Hotels, however, closed to tourists not already staying there when the lockdown began.

+"I'm really tired of these lockdowns.
+I've just had enough," a 42-year-old lawyer who gave her name only as Irena said on her way to work in central Vienna.

+Asked whether a lockdown could have been avoided, she said: "If you look at other countries, I think so...
+The political leadership definitely failed on all levels."

 "It is a situation where we have to react now," Health Minister Wolfgang Mueckstein told ORF TV on Sunday night.